I am Baran

 In 2012 my second collection of stories, A Dusty Day, was published.
 A year later I translated a Swedish book, Why does the Grass Grow? into Kurdish.
 It included a collection of lessons drawn from real-life events and also was recorded as an audiobook.

 At that time the universe unfolded and revealed to me another one of its great colours – the feeling of love.
 It seemed the answer to all my questions.
 My love and I married.
 Being together is not our only happiness in life but we are soul-mates and feel clearer and more empowered.
-I’ve since started a literature and theatrical theory course at Stockholm University, firm in the knowledge that I want to continue writing.
+I’ve since started a bachelor ́s programme in performance studies with specialisation in dramaturgy and performance criticismat Stockholm University, firm in the knowledge that I want to continue writing.

 The first day I found myself in a large classroom in the university, I recalled all the stages of my education.
 I felt a sort of humility as I heard once again voices from my past intoning that I would fail in life – that I couldn’t succeed.
 At the same time, I felt the eyes of those who believed in me and the touch of my older brother as he led me to elementary school, my bag in one of his hands and his other hand grasping mine firmly.
 I pictured the playground at Mahwi School and my little brother, so determined to outdo me for the highest grades.
 I wandered back in my thoughts to those days at Zhin High School for Girls when I leant on my lovely sister to balance myself.

 It was as if the memories had been perfectly trapped in my head, even the smallest event.
 The memories tumbled and sped through my mind, from the first day of elementary school right up to the day when I went with my husband to enrol in the university and to the moment right then in that hall when a Swedish-German professor was about to teach us.
 I remembered the faces of my teachers, my classmates – the friendly and the unfriendly – like a film.
 I remembered the nights before the exams, the times when ill, when I studied, was joyful – everything from my past.
-I was so happy to study literature and theatrical theory and was determined to write and to read everything I could.
+I was so happy to study performance studies and performance criticismand was determined to write and to read everything I could.

 Unfortunately, my health isn’t getting any better.
 My muscles are weak and so is my voice.
-Sleep comes only when I’m hooked up to a machine to help me breathe, and I need a wheelchair to get about.
-My hand can’t even hold a pen.
-Still, I am okay, and I wish for hope to light everyone’s soul.
+Sleep comes only when I’m hooked up to a machine to help me breathe.
+I need a wheelchair to get about, and My hand can’t even hold a pen … Still, I am okay, and I wish for hope to light everyone’s soul.